 You can enjoy the benefits of your garden earlier in the season and on a consistent basis by growing salad mixes.
 Most salad greens are fast growing, and can be planted successively throughout the season.
 Arugula is a fast-growing green that adds a tangy, peppery taste to salad mixes.
 It is often included in mesclun salad mixes found at supermarkets.
-Arugula can be planted every two to three weeks until a month before the first frost date in the fall.
+You can grow arugula every two to three weeks until a month before the first frost date in the fall.

 What You Need

 Select an area with full sun or partial shade to grow your arugula.
 Prepare the soil to a depth of 6 inches.
 Mix compost evenly through the soil.

 Sow each seed at a depth of ¼ inch.
 Space each plant 1 inch apart in rows ½ feet apart.

 Thin seedlings to 6 inches apart once they have 3 to 4 leaves developed on the plant.
 Use the seedlings in salads.